JonZudell/Genetic_Expression/README.md

 # Genetic_Expression

+## Usage
+Currently we have not made ease of use a priority however if you decide you want to play with it.
+You will have to edit re_ga.py directly.
+The file will run as is, provided you point the generate dataset function at a file that can be obtained here http://www.ssa.gov/OACT/babynames/limits.html .
+It has currently only been tested for python version 2.7.2 .
+If you're up to it you can modify the strategy function in the my pool class.

+## Inspiration
 This is a pet project a coworker and I developed after reading this article http://thedailywtf.com/articles/genderize

 Initially we were perplexed as to the reason someone would do try to guess a users gender based upon their name.
 What started to concern us more was how accurate the "algorithm" was at determining gender based upon name.
-So we found a dataset(http://www.ssa.gov/OACT/babynames/limits.html) of names and occurence and ran the algorithm against it.
+So we found a dataset of names and occurence and ran the algorithm against it.
 These are the results

 |Parameters       | Numbers   |